 How do we know what we know?

-And yet, isn’t this an important question to ask in times like these, when we are flooded with information from the news and social media, captivated by sensation, clinging to fragments of knowledge so we have something to add in conversation?
-Our awareness has expanded into a vast and complex global field, but at the cost of not noticing the relational and local.
-Not prioritising the relationships.
+And yet, isn’t this an important question to ask in times like these, when we are more connected than ever before, flooded with information from the news and social media, captivated by sensation, clinging to fragments of knowledge so we have something to add to a conversation?

 Imagine becoming more conscious of what surrounds us, adopting a truly relational way of knowing.
-Imagine being more present with those around us, sitting down to have dinner with our families each night, spending time in conversation with others, noticing the trees on the corner and the birds that visit them, or simply attuning to the subtle changes in our everyday environment.
+Imagine being more present with those around us, sitting down to have dinner with our families each night, spending time yarning with others, noticing the trees on the corner and the birds that visit them, or simply attuning to the subtle changes in our everyday environment.

 Kaye Avery